My ethnicity was a failure to get me to work in Bollywood: 'Axone' actor Lin Laishram | ExBulletin

 Laishram, 35, grew up in Imphal on a Hindi film regime until the Revolutionary Peoples Front, a militant separatist group, banned the showing of Bollywood films in Manipur in 2000.

-The actor was fascinated by films but also felt a “disconnect” due to the lack of on-screen representation of artists from the Northeast.
+The actor was fascinated by the films but also felt a ‘disconnection’ due to the lack of on-screen representation of artists from the Northeast.

-The only actor they bonded with was actor Danny Denzongpa, originally from Sikkim.

-“Bollywood, for us, was larger than life.
-It was impossible to even dream of working there, it was the level of disconnection we felt.
-We weren’t that fluent in Hindi, we weren’t alike.

 She then became a professional model and moved to New York City in 2006, where she realized she wanted to become an actress.
 Laishram enrolled at the Stella Adler Studio of Acting in New York City and then moved to Mumbai in 2011.